vivekreddy/kube-test1/README.md

 This container image can be deployed on a Kubernetes cluster.
 It runs a web app, that displays the following:

-- a default **Hello world!** message
+- a default **Hello world!** message.
-- namespace, pod, and node details
+- namespace, pod, and node details.
-- container image details
+- container image details.

 ![Hello world! from the hello-kubernetes image](hello-kubernetes.png)